EasyNavigation/easynavigation.github.io/_sources/howtos/index.rst.txt

 - **Costmap navigation** – using 2D costmaps for mapping and planning.
 - **GridMap navigation** – elevation‑aware mapping and path planning.
 - **Controllers** – configuring and tuning controllers for different robots.
+- **Behaviors** – using extternally EasyNav from any application or behavior.
+- **General** - ways to do some something, more or less independ from the stack.

 Use these guides as templates or quick references while developing with EasyNav.